Progressive Web App Guide: Introduction

 What if you could access these on your computer, too, then?
 How do apps function there?

-An exciting concept that evolved slowly in the app industry was that of Progressive Web App( PWA).
+An exciting concept that evolved slowly in the app industry was that of the Progressive Web App( PWA).
 It resolved the problems of using only web or native apps and combined features of both.

 Progressive Web Apps are web apps built using various web technologies, but irrespective of this, they have the feel and experience of a native app.
 A PWA removes many obstacles regarding audience and features and helps bring an authentic app experience to the user.
 The best part?
 It can be installed offline on any device as you do on your phone from a third-party app.

-A successful example of a PWA is by Flipkart, Flipkart Lite.
+A successful example of a PWA is Flipkart, Flipkart Lite.
 It resulted in higher consumer engagement, almost 3 times more time was spent on this app version, and it had a much lower data usage.

 Companies adopting this model are Facebook, Pinterest, Google Maps, Telegram, etc. These progressive web app examples show that several benefits and business targets can be achieved.
 Thus these are being used and developed on a large scale by many tech giants, startups, as well as businesses.